The Exploration of Empires- Swaswati’s Italy Trip Review

 The eternal city of Rome stands as an example of historical wonder, witnessing the fall and rise of several kingdoms and civilizations.

 Its cityscapes still resonate with the intense energy that once reverberated within the city walls, casting a spell of magic in its surroundings.
-And interestingly, the famous Vatican City lies in the centre of Rome.
+Interestingly, the famous Vatican City lies in the centre of Rome.

-We visited this enchanting place on our second day of the trip.
-The transfer was comfortable, the entire batch of travellers was fitted in a coach, and we all set off together.
-The guide who accompanied us was so knowledgeable that we got to know so many things about each corner of the place that would otherwise remain hidden from our eyes.
+They visited this enchanting place on the second day of the trip.
+The transfer was comfortable, the entire batch of travellers was fitted in a coach, and they all set off together.
+The guide who accompanied them was so knowledgeable that they got to know so many things about each corner of the place that would otherwise remain hidden from their eyes.

-Touring the place, we made a few friends from the group.
-One of them joined us from Vietnam, there was one couple from Washington, and there were three other people from China.
+Touring the place, they made a few friends from the group.
+One of them joined from Vietnam, there was one couple from Washington, and three other people from China.
 It was blissful interacting with so many people from all around the world, that too in an entirely different country.

-This trip was an eye-opener for us.
-Me and my husband, we both were talking about it that very night.
+This trip was an eye-opener for them.
+She and her husband discussed it that very night.

 “It is so strange.
 These boundaries, these barriers, all these mean nothing.
 Ultimately we all are human beings with different perspectives and outlooks.
 Every country faces these differences even within themselves.
 Then what is the need for borders?”